Joseph Jukes: Geological work

-A Sketch of the Physical Structure of Australia … could be considered as Jukes' finest or most important contribution to Australian geology.
+A Sketch of the Physical Structure of Australia … could be considered as Jukes' finest or most important contribution to Australian geology and he was considered one of the finest field geologists of his generation.
 It contained the first complete map of the continent of Australia, imperfect as it was.
 He designed this map based on a vast collection of notes he had gathered, and his own observations; notes on the structure of the coastline, his own observations during visits to other colonies, and the descriptions of other authors of various other parts of Australia.
 Having conglomerated these notes, Jukes was able to sketch what he interpreted as the outline of Australian geology.
 While doing this, Jukes concluded that Australia was the very land of uniformity and monotony, its structure largely unbroken; that mountain ranges and rock formations would monotonously stretch out for miles, without change of characteristics or interruption in formation.
 He also concluded that, despite apparent consistency in geological formation, Australian soil and land was wealthy in minerals, and he formerly advised the Tasmanian Society in 1846 to conduct further geological surveys in the regions of New South Wales and Van Diemen's Land, and the importance of such an act.

 Among other things, Jukes become known to Sir Paul Edmund de Strzelecki (known commonly as simply "Count Strzelecki"), as well as William Branwhite Clarke, whose conclusions on the palaeozoic age of Australian coal he supported.

 Jukes's work provided one of the first insights into the nature of Australian geology, at a time when there was little knowledge of the continent, and when English interest was intensely focused on obtaining the geological knowledge that Jukes was able to uncover.